xiangjieSui/ScanDMM/README.md

 ```

 # Acknowledgment
 The author would like to thank Daniel Martin for publishing [ScanGAN](https://github.com/DaniMS-ZGZ/ScanGAN360) model and visualization functions.
+And thank Bingham Eli et al. for the implement of [Pyro](https://github.com/pyro-ppl/pyro).